-Priorities Service indicators Target Baseline Why this is important Source 4.1 Inclusive and integrated planning 1.
-Operating performance ratio 2.
-Own source operating revenue ratio 3.
-Unrestricted current ratio 4.
-Debt service cover ratio 5.
-Rates and annual charges outstanding percentage 6.
-Cash expense cover ratio 1. >0.00% 2. >60.00% 3. >1.50x 4. >2.00x 5. <10.00% 6. >3.00 months 1.
-(8.16)% 2.
-86.31% 3.
+Priorities Service indicators Target Baseline Why this is important Source 4.1 Inclusive and integrated planning performance ratio 2. >60.00% 2.
+86.31% fi 2.
+Own source 3. >1.50x 3.
+2.23x e 3.
 2.23x 4.
 3.15x 5.
 3.91% 6.
-6.62 months (Nov 2021) Accurate and timely financial reporting provides vital information on CN's financial position, outlook and performance.
+6.62 months Accurate and timely financial reporting provides vital information on CN's financial position, outlook and performance.
 It is an important tool used to ensure councils are made accountable for their actions.
 Baselines have been set by the Office of Local Government (OLG).
-CN Financial Statements Long-term planning and vision for the city Great than 3.5 3.3 (2021) During engagement for Newcastle 2040, the community told us that considered and long-term planning should be a key focus area to ensure our vision of a liveable, sustainable, inclusive global city is obtained.
+CN Financial Statements Long-term Great than 3.5 3.3 (2021) During engagement for Newcastle 2040 , the community told us that considered and long-term planning should be a key focus area to ensure our vision of a liveable, sustainable, inclusive global city is obtained.
 Community views on the success of CN to plan long-term is gained through the annual satisfaction survey with the aim to increase satisfaction scores year on year.
-CN - Satisfaction Survey 4.2 Trust and transparency Trust in CN Trending up 71% have at least some level of trust in CN - Complete trust - 5% - A lot of trust - 23% - Some trust - 43% Trust in CN centres on the community's belief that CN will act consistently with their expectations of positive behaviour.
+CN - Satisfaction Survey 4.2 Trust and Tr transparency Trust in CN Trending up 71% have at least some level of trust in CN Complete trust - 5% A lot of trust - 23% Some trust - 43% Trust in CN centres on the community's belief that CN will act consistently with their expectations of positive behaviour.
 CN will gauge community perception of trust in CN through surveying areas such as responsiveness, reliability, integrity, openness and fairness.
-CN - Liveability and Wellbeing Survey Response to community needs Greater than 3.0 3.4 (2021) A key responsibility of CN is to respond to community needs.
+Response to community needs Greater than 3.0 3.4 (2021) A key responsibility of CN is to respond to community needs.
 The community perception of this response is gained through the annual satisfaction survey and indicates the success of CN in this space.
-CN - Satisfaction Survey Number of people engaged through our community engagement Trending up 20,300 people provided feedback on plans, projects and activities (2020/21) Genuine community engagement is a key element in achieving the priority of trust and transparency.
+CN - Satisfaction Survey Number of people engaged through our community engagement engaged through projects and activities (2020/21) of the projects and activiti Genuine community engagement is a key element in achieving the priority of trust and transparency.
 The number of people engaged with across all CN projects and activities gives an indication of the level of community engagement across the city.
 CN data Information about CN and its decisions are clear and accessible Trending up 45% (2021) Clear communication in regard to decisions indicates transparency, reflects accountability and fosters trust between CN and the community.
 The process provides a feedback mechanism to educate the community and encourage collaboration.
 CN - Liveability and Wellbeing Survey

-Priorities Service indicators Target Baseline Why this is important Source and Innovative approach Value of community grants Trending up \$585,110 for community grants program in 2021 CN collaborates with numerous government organisations, businesses, community groups and individuals to deliver positive outcomes for the Newcastle community.
+Priorities Service indicators Target Baseline Why this is important Source 4.3 Collaborative and Innovative approach Value of community grants grants CN collaborates with numerous government organisations, businesses, community groups and individuals to deliver positive outcomes for the Newcastle community.
 Our Community Grants provide a number of funding opportunities to support initiatives that contribute to the social, cultural, environmental and economic life of the city.
-CN data Value of inwards grants Trending up \$46 million in Federal and State Government grants and contributions (2020/21) Federal and State Government contributions assist CN to provide facilities and services to the community.
+CN data Value of inwards Trending up grants \$46 million in Federal and State Government grants and contributions (2020/21) Federal and State Government contributions assist CN to provide facilities and services to the community.
 CN data Number of advisory and standing committees and number of meetings held Maintain 8 committees met a total of 39 times in 2021 CN collaborates with numerous government organisations, businesses, community groups and individuals to deliver positive outcomes for the Newcastle community.
 A number of Advisory Committees have been established to provide advice and inform decision making on specific areas.
-CN data Value of community grants Value of inward grants Trending up \$585,110 for community grant program in 2021 \$46 million in Federal and State Government grants and contributions CN collaborates with numerous government organisations, businesses, community groups and individuals to deliver positive outcomes for the Newcastle community.
-Our Community Grants provide a number of funding opportunities to support initiatives that contribute to the social, cultural, environmental and economic life of the city.
-Federal and State Government contributions assist CN to provide facilities and services in the community.
-CN data Number of advisory committees and groups, number of organisations represented and number of meetings held Maintain 8 committees and groups met a total of 39 times in 2021.
-CN collaborates with numerous government organisations, businesses, community groups and individuals to deliver positive outcomes for the Newcastle community.
-A number of Advisory Committees and Standing Committees have been established to provide advice and inform decision making on specific areas.
 CN data